surma/surma.dev/content/things/rust-to-webassembly.md

 }
 ```

-This is quite typical for embedded systems, effectively blocking the processor from making any more progress.
-However, this is not _great_ behavior on the web, so for WebAssembly specifically, I usually opt to manually emitting an `unreachable` instruction, that stops any Wasm VM in its tracks:
+This is quite typical for embedded systems, effectively blocking the processor from making any more progress after a panic happened.
+However, this is not _great_ behavior on the web, so for WebAssembly I usually opt to manually emitting an `unreachable` instruction, that stops any Wasm VM in its tracks:

 |||codediff|rust
   #[panic_handler]